AdobeDocs/campaign-classic.en/help/integrations/using/oauth-technical-account.md

    * **[!UICONTROL Technical account ID]**
    * **[!UICONTROL Organization ID]**

-## Add OAuth project credentials in Adobe Campaign {#add-credentials}
+## Add OAuth project credentials in Campaign {#add-credentials}

-Follow the steps below to add your OAuth project credentials in Adobe Campaign:
+Once the steps above have been executed, add your OAuth project credentials in Adobe Campaign.

+>[!NOTE]
+>
+>As a hosted or Managed Cloud Services customer, this steps is not needed: Adobe has already added your OAuth project credentials to your environment.
+>

+As an on-premise or hybrid customer, follow these steps:

 1. Login via SSH to each container where the Adobe Campaign instance is installed.